MattWallingford/TAPS/README.md

 ./results/DN_joint --multi_gpu --model_type resnet34
 ```

 Next, load the pretrained model from the previous step and run sequential TAPS.
 This is the efficient variant of joint TAPS which has constant memory requirements during training.
-To train on all 6 DomainNet datasets, change out ```--dataset ../datasets/DomainNet/infograph``` for the other datasets.
+To train on all 6 DomainNet datasets, change out ```--dataset ../datasets/DomainNet/infograph``` for the path to the other datasets.
 ```
 python train_sequential.py --dataset ../datasets/DomainNet/infograph --experiment_name \
 ./results/DN_sketch --multi_gpu --model_type resnet34 --model_path ./results/DN_joint/model_best.pth